litesoft/tipsom/README.md

 # tipsom
-ACSON - Access Constrained Simple Object Notation
+TIPSOM - Triggered Incrementally Parsed Simple Object Mapping

-Why is ACSON needed?
+Why is TIPSOM needed?

   When you switch from a Relational DB to a Document Based NoSQL DB, there are two significant changes in the data that is read per record.
 These two changes are: a significant increase in the size of the data per record, and the data is no longer a single list of fields, but is a DOM (Document Object Model) of multiple records, of various types and quantities.
 Quite often the Text DOM is represented in JSON, and the JSON has to be parsed as a unit, which could take a significant amount of time and memory as the parsing keeps generating more and more JSON objects, and if you then bind all these JSON objects to domain objects (generating a Domain Object Graph or DOG) even more time and memory is used.